pkzrnvch/comics-images-vk/README.md

 ### Usage

-To run the programm use the following command from the project directory:
+To run the program use the following command from the project directory:
 ```
 python main.py
 ```